Quramy/typed-css-modules/README.md

 tcm src
 ```

-Then, this creates `*.css.d.ts` files under the directory which has original .css file.
+Then, this creates `*.css.d.ts` files under the directory which has the original .css file.

 ```text
 (your project root)